 Gum grafting is a common periodontal procedure performed at Cigno Family Dental.
 This procedure is commonly used to treat gum recession.
 Once completed, the soft tissue surrounding your teeth can begin to naturally regenerate, restoring a healthier smile.
 Benefits include reduced sensitivity, an improved smile appearance and overall improvement of gum health.
 Don't trust your procedure to just anyone.
 Dr. Cigno is one of the top oral surgeons near Greenfield.

 If you visit Cigno Family Dental every six months for your routine cleaning, you know it involves scaling your teeth and gumline to remove plaque and tartar, and polishing to remove stains and smooth the tooth's surface.
 However, if you have symptoms of gum disease, you might need a different type of cleaning called scaling and root planing.

 Scaling and root planing is a deep dental cleaning procedure Dr. Cigno performs to treat patients with current or developing gum disease.
 Not all patients need this level of cleaning, but it is key for patients concerned with gingivitis.

 Root Surface debridement (RSD) refers to a procedure used to clean the root surface of the tooth.
 Over time, calcified deposits in your gum pockets can make the surface of your tooth rough and difficult to keep clean.
 Dr. Cigno uses root surface debridement to remove these deposits and slow the progression of gum disease.

 Experiencing pain or swelling in your gums?
 Or maybe you just haven't been to see the dentist in awhile.
-Give our Greenfield dental practice a call to schedule your appointment and discuss your oral health options with Dr. Cigno today!
+Give us a call to schedule your appointment and discuss your oral health options with Dr. Cigno today!